Frequently Asked Questions

 What time does it start?

 Your race time starts from when the starter’s gun is fired, and ends when you cross the finish line.
-There are no timing chips at this event, your finishing time will be recorded by stop watch.
+There are no timing chips at this event, your finishing time will be taken from the clock as you cross the line.

 Can I register on the day?